Skip to content

 Description

-Take a pull-down version from the previous section and write a program which changes led state every time you press the button.
+Take a pull-down version from the previous section and write a program which changes counter value every time you press the button.

-Below there is a code we can use to make this test.
+Below there is a code you can use to make this test.

 Observations